 Location: Massachusetts General and New England Baptist Hospitals, Boston.

 The Boston Shoulder and Elbow Fellowship is based at the Massachusetts General Hospital, as part of the Mass General Brigham Healthcare System, Harvard Medical School, and New England Baptist Hospital in Boston.
 Our mission is to provide regional, national, and international leadership in the advancement of care for problems affecting the shoulder.
 Our training program has formally been in place since the 2001-2002 academic year, having previously existed in some form since 1998.
 Each year we strive to offer an even better curriculum and training experience to the next generation of shoulder and elbow surgeons by growing and developing our program with cutting edge research and theory.

 This is a one-year fellowship program which will be organized with rotations at the Massachusetts General Hospital and New England Baptist Hospital.
-There is one core physician who will teach the fellows through individual rotations with hands-on learning and mentorship: Dr. Jon JP Warner, as well as three additional faculty members that are actively involved in teaching our fellows: Dr. Neal Chen (MGH), Dr. Andy Jawa (NEBH) and Dr. Luke Oh (MGH).
-Opportunities for elective rotations are available in five different European locations, and provide novel educational experiences in shoulder and elbow to supplement the Harvard experience.
+Two core physicians will teach the fellows through individual rotations with hands-on learning and mentorship: Dr. Jon JP Warner and Dr. Bassem Elhassan, as well as three additional faculty members that are actively involved in teaching our fellows: Dr. Neal Chen (MGH), Dr. Andy Jawa (NEBH) and Dr. Luke Oh (MGH).
+Potential opportunities for elective rotations are available in five different European locations, and provide novel educational experiences in shoulder and elbow to supplement the Harvard experience.
 This is an optional rotation, and stipend for travel and living expenses is provided by the program.